 IVR was set up in 1997 to undertake high quality research on volunteering.
-It started out as a department of Volunteering England in 1997, and in 2013 it became part of the research department of NCVO.
+It started out as a department of Volunteering England in 1997, became part of the research department of NCVO in 2013 and moved to the University of East Anglia in 2019.
 During the last twenty years, IVR has played a leading role in applied volunteering research involving volunteer organisations, the public sector, private sector and the government.

 The new home for the IVR in the Faculty of Medicine and Health Sciences (FMH) helps flag the notable contribution of millions of volunteers in today’s health and social services in the UK.